tudelft3d/geo2020/supervisors/index.md

 ##### P3

-  - attend the presentation
+  - both supervisors must attend the presentation
-  - the student has to organise it, not you
+  - the student has to organise the presentation, not the supervisor
   - 1st supervisor must put in The System that P3 has been done

 ##### P4